meddlingidiot/Automation.Nuke.Components/README.md

 ## 📁 Generated Project Structure

-After running `aftrnuke setup`, your project will have:
+After running `autonuke setup`, your project will have:

 ```
 MyProject/